andrewramsay/cix2026/index.md

 layout: home
 ---

-Welcome to the 10th Summer School on Computational Interaction.
+Welcome to the Symposium and Summer School on Computational Interaction!
 This year we are expanding from a Summer School format to also include a 4 day long academic Symposium.
 We anticipate about 30 students and 40 academics and invited speakers to attend.
 There will also be two workshops.

 *Computational interaction* often involves elements from machine learning, signal processing, information theory, optimisation, inference, control theory and formal modelling.
 Computational interaction would typically involve at least one of: